Proud fey infused with the spirit of the wilds

 - to be a monstrous creature of fey origin.

 Jotunar stand head-and-shoulders over most civilised creatures, and are markedly heavier.
-Most have a noble bearing, speaking of pride and commanding respect.
-Their bodies are lean and rangey, their shoulders broad; they have broad foreheads, strong noses, short pointed ears and angular jaws.
-Somewhat animalistic, they bear pointed canine teeth and frequently grow antlers or horns.
+They are long-limbed and muscular, some straight and tall like mountains while others are bent and twisted like thorn bushes.
+They have broad foreheads, almond eyes, and short pointed ears.
 Their skin can seem uniform from a distance, but close observation reveals an intricate banded texture rather like a human fingerprint, and similarly unique.

-Most jotunar traits are not inherited from parents, but instead reflect an individual’s environment.
+Beyond this, jotunar appearance is highly variable, reflecting an individual’s environment rather than their genetics.
 A jotun born in forest or swampland probably has green skin and a moss-like hide, and almost black eyes.
-Callused brown and red skins are seen in the deserts and mountains, while snowfields or deep caves yield smooth grey and white skins, with short, dense fur.
-If a jotun should leave their attuned environment, their appearance will change accordingly—albeit over tens or hundreds of years.
-Like nature itself, a jotun is both immutable, and ever-changing.
+Callused brown and red skins are seen in the deserts and mountains, while snowfields or deep caves yield smooth grey and white skins, perhaps with a crystalline aspect.
+Mountains usually mean sharp, angular noses and jaws, where rivers yield smooth, rounded features.

 Jotunar exhibit little sexual dimorphism, and all appear fairly masculine to human sensibilities.
 Most have no regard for gender, and are left perplexed by the additional traits other cultures ascribe to various body parts and shapes.